A Glance In The Past

 Mrs. Willie Mae Collins became sole proprietor, following her husband's death, until June, 1999.
 She died June 28, 2006.

-Today, nineteen years later (1999-2018), Collins Funeral Home has been owned and operated by Roosevelt Osborne, Sr. and Beverly J. Osborne.
-In March of 2018, A.J.
-Bracy joined the staff on a full time basis overseeing daily operations of the firm and becoming the sole proprietor.
+For nineteen years (1999-2018), Collins Funeral Home was owned and operated by Roosevelt Osborne, Sr. and Beverly J. Osborne.
+On March 14 of 2018, A.J.
+Bracy purchased all shares of the business and joined the staff on a full time basis overseeing daily operations of the firm and becoming the sole proprietor.
 He has been charged with serving the community for the next generation.